therealOri/therealOri/README.md

 I'm an OSINT/SOSINT Researcher/Investigator/Profiler.

+I am heavily into Steganography and Cryptography at the moment.

-I make discord bots and am a beginner website designer/deveoper.
-I'd love to learn more about making and hosting websites.
+I like to make discord bots and do neat little things with python!

 I love Games, Coding/Programming, Movies, Music, and Cooking.

 #LinuxGang | OSINT and Coding Commissions: (`Open`)

+> If you or someone you know would like some help with a coding project in python, then I'd love to help!

 <br />
 <br />